 Dinner at Astrolabe

 Grab a bite to eat at Mount Maunganui's iconic Astrolabe Restaurant and Bar.
 Located in the heart of downtown the Mount, you'll find something for everyone on the menu.
-If you happen to be in town on a Tuesday, you can grab a beer and a burger for ten bucks (lovingly referred to as 'Tight Ass Tuesday').
+If you happen to be in town on a Tuesday, you can grab a burger, chips and a beer for $14 (lovingly referred to as 'Tight Arse Tuesday').

 Stay in one of NZ's best beachfront holiday parks.